24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 Rope the family into cleaning and tidying before the guests arrive.

 Ask guests to bring side dishes, or desserts, or drinks, or spare chairs, or anything else you might need.
-Make sure everyone pitches in to clean up afterwards: the work will go much faster with more hands, and you won’t be left with it all to do after everyone leaves.
+Make sure everyone pitches in to clean up afterwards – including the men and boys!
+The work will go much faster with more hands, and you won’t be left with it all to do after everyone leaves.

 TIP 24: AND FINALLY… LOOK AFTER YOURSELF